ManasiBhosale/Leaf_Identification/README.md

 - **Medicinal Uses**
 - **Known Locations** (interactive maps powered by Leaflet.js + OpenStreetMap)

-Plus, you can **save favorites** in your personal Collection—so you never have to re-upload the same leaf twice.
+Plus, you can **save favorites** in your personal Collection so you never have to re-upload the same leaf twice.

 ---